 Can I use 97110 in a group therapy setting?

 No. This is a one-on-one code.
 That being said, you can bill for one-on-one services provided to individual patients who are part of a group as long as your delivery of the service meets the definition for one-on-one treatment.
-Learn more here.
+Learn more in this blog post.

 When you have multiple patients in the clinic at the same time, how do you juggle your time so you can appropriately bill one-on-one CPT codes?
 We do not have techs or aides.

 To successfully provide one-on-one care in a group setting, you must divvy up your treatment time into “notable episodes.”
 In other words, you must spend enough one-on-one time with a patient to provide skilled treatment—though you can pinball between them and another patient and add up the total time later.
 To learn more, check out these two articles: